 For example, when you play a game of cards with friends, you might be able to verbally abuse them in ways that would be considered offensive outside the game.
 In fact, hurling insults at each other might enhance the experience of playing together.
 This is the magic circle in action.

 Sometimes the magic circle has a physical demarcation, such as a door or a boundary line.
 The magic circle can also be bound by time.
-Physical and temporal limits aren’t enough to conjure the magic circle’s power, though.
+Physical and temporal limits aren’t enough on their own to conjure the magic circle’s power, though.
 It is the different set of shared behaviors and a shift in awareness by the participants that indicate the magic circle has been created successfully.

 How others describe it:

 “The arena, the card-table, the magic circle, the temple, the stage, the screen, the tennis court, the court of justice, etc., are all in form and function play-grounds, i.e. forbidden spots, isolated, hedged round, hallowed, within which special rules obtain.
 All are temporary worlds within the ordinary world, dedicated to the performance of an act apart.”

 “A ritual provides the frame.
 The marked off time or place alert a specific kind of expectancy, just as the often repeated ‘Once upon a time’ creates a mood receptive to fantastic tales… Framing and boxing limit experience, shut in desired themes or shut out intruding ones.
 How many times is it necessary to fill a weekend case to find out how to exclude successfully all tokens of unwanted office life?
 One office file, packed in a weak moment, can spoil the whole effect of the holiday.”

 – Mary Douglas, Anthropologist